 You’ll have to prepare for your papers independently.
 It is advisable to attend tuition classes to complement your own learning so that you can still have guidance from teachers who can reinforce your understanding of the topics you are weak in.

-Be informed that for SPM Ulangan, there are only 3 subjects that you can register for in June, which are:
+Be informed that for SPM Ulangan, there are only 3 subjects that you can register for, which are:

 - Bahasa Malaysia